 - Skip inspections: Mold, water damage, improper building codes, electrical wiring hazards – all things that may not be visible at first glance on a home.
+Electrical transient analysis through etap training helps in analyzing circuit breakers and power systems.
 HVAC units, plumbing leaks, water heaters, foundation cracks, and roofs can be some of the most costly repairs.
 Isn’t it worth having those items thoroughly checked out up front so you can 1) have sellers correct problems; 2) know what you’re likely in for down the road; or 3) back out before you get in over your head?
 Even new homes aren’t immune from problems, code violations, and costly mistakes.

 - Quit or change jobs: If you’re getting a mortgage, there are strict rules and guidelines for verifying that you have the income to be able to pay off the huge debt a bank would be taking on on your behalf.
 If that income source suddenly vanishes or changes in any way, lenders suddenly start to feel very bad about that risk.
 If a job change can’t be avoided, it’s good to know that you’ll need at least two paystubs from the new company and staying in the same field really helps.
 But, if at all possible, hold off on those employment changes until after the sale.